In the middle, anywhere,

 Copyright © 2021 by Allison Grayhurst

-First published in “Atunis Galaxy Poetry” March 2021
+First published in “Atunis Galaxy Poetry and anthology” March 2021, August 2021

 Published in “Raven Cage Zine” March 2021